 The PHY provides an interface to the MAC through an extension of the generic PHY service interface defined in 8.3.4 (Basic service and options).
 The interface includes TXVECTOR, RXVECTOR, PHYCONFIG_VECTOR, and TRIG_VECTOR.

 The MAC uses the TXVECTOR to supply the PHY with per-PPDU transmit parameters.
 The PHY uses the RXVECTOR to inform the MAC of the received PPDU parameters.
-The MAC uses the PHYCONFIG_VECTOR to configure the PHY for operation that is independent of frame transmission or reception.
+The MAC uses the PHYCONFIG_VECTOR to configure the PHY for operation that is independent of PPDU transmission or reception.
 The MAC uses the TRIG_VECTOR to configure the PHY to receive HE TB PPDUs over each assigned RU.

 27.3.12.5.4 Encoding process for an HE MU PPDU